mzkrasner/ai-trading-agent/README.md

 # Nocturne: AI Trading Agent on Hyperliquid

-This project implements an AI-powered trading agent that leverages LLM models to analyze real-time market data from TAAPI, make informed trading decisions, and execute trades on the Hyperliquid decentralized exchange.
-The agent runs in a continuous loop, monitoring specified cryptocurrency assets at configurable intervals, using technical indicators to decide on buy/sell/hold actions, and manages positions with take-profit and stop-loss orders.
+This project implements an AI-powered trading agent that leverages LLM models to analyze real-time market data, social sentiment, and technical indicators to make informed trading decisions on the Hyperliquid decentralized exchange.
+The agent runs in a continuous loop, monitoring specified cryptocurrency assets at configurable intervals, executing trades with sophisticated risk management including dynamic TP/SL adjustments and intelligent order cleanup.

 ## Table of Contents